 As they did in Infinity War and Captain America: Civil War, Elizabeth Olsen and Paul Bettany portray Wanda and Vision brilliantly, and their relationship serves as one of Wandavision’s biggest strengths.
 No matter what comes between the pair, or what doubts the audience has at the time, the love that Wanda and Vision have for each other is never in question.
 Kathryn Hahn is great too, as the heroic duo’s new neighbor, Agnes, who Wanda warms up to quite quickly and is able to share her sitcom-level problems with.
 Another new acquaintance of Wanda’s, Geraldine (Teyonah Parris) is quite a lot of fun as well, and her arc is another bright spot in the miniseries.
 There are a few other, arguably even better supporting characters, but I think it’s best I leave them without an introduction for now…

-With all said and done though, WandaVision was mostly worth my eager anticipation.
+With all said and done though, WandaVision was fairly decent.
 If a big part of the MCU’s future is on the small screen (which it most definitely is) I hope it continues to embrace interesting ideas to shake up the modern superhero template, but regains the strong storytelling that has made the film franchise one of my all-time favorites.